CraftingAsAService/CraftingNinja/RESEARCH.md

 Other purples, if needed #6441a4 #8c379e
 Attempting to mimic logo with theme I paid for ("Primary Color Border" thing I like most) Doesn't have to use the words "Crafting Ninja".
 No words is okay.
 "CN" lapel would be neat.
 Open to interpretation here.

+### Other Notes

+- Mid-mysql8 transition on computer, Sketched instead